tbrowder/Net-DNS-BIND-Manage/README.md

-# Net-DNS-Manage-Perl6
+# Net-DNS-BIND-Manage-Perl6

-provides dns zone management tools for Bind similar to h2n (see "DNS and BIND")
+Provides dns zone management tools for Bind similar to *h2n* (see "DNS and BIND").